 Before we get to the specifics, here’s the basic data you need.
 There are three kinds of chests: regular loot chests, rare chests, and epic chests.
 As you might have guessed, these refer to their contents.
 An epic chest will always contain an epic or legendary item, and possibly more.

 Similarly, rare chests guarantee at least one rare or better item.
 This is important because it differs from Overwatch and Hearthstone – in those game, loot boxes and card packs always give you at least one rare card.
 In Heroes of the Storm, this isn’t guaranteed – a loot chest may well give you four common items, if the dice rolls aren’t in your favour.

-Our statistics are all based on regular loot chests - these are the most plentiful and also the only kind you can buy directly right now.
+Our first batch of statistics are all based on regular loot chests – these are the most plentiful and also the only kind you can buy directly right now.
 That said, there’s definitely some strategy to opening all kinds of loot chests.

 Heroes of the Storm’s Legendary pity timer is set at 18 boxes, 8.21% of chests contain a legendary

 So, part of what you’re here for: the actual numbers.
-We watched 524 loot chests being opened, resulting in a total of 1504 common, 401 rare, 148 epic, and 43 legendary items.
+We watched 521 loot chests being opened since the update went live, resulting in a total of 1500 common, 445 rare, 111 epic, and 28 legendary items.